grantdelacampa/Python-Exercises/README.md

 # Python-Exercises
 Codeacademy python exercises

-Basic Python programs for learning the basics of python.
+Basic Python programs for learning python.

+Note that not all exercises will be uploaded only the larger exercises which are still relativly basic will be uploaded.